deniskrut/Advanced-Lane-Finding/README.md

 The code for this step is contained in the third code cell of the IPython notebook located in `./advanced-lane-finder.ipynb`.
 Function `change_prespective` takes `image` as a parameter, and optional `reverse` flag that allows reverse transofrmation.

-Some of the sample images have been of varying resolutions, so I have chosen source and destination points relative to the image:
+Some of the sample images have been of varying resolutions, so I have chosen source and destination points relative to the image.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: